 The solution is a centralized data collection point.
 How’s that for a techy buzzword?

 The Solution: Evernote to the Rescue!

 Think of Evernote as your second, digital brain.
 Evernote is great for lots of things like collecting interesting snippets of information you find on the web, music and general data colletion, management of your collected data, even storage of files you need at your fingertips accessible from anywhere, like important PDFs.

 I won’t go into all the possible uses.
-Let’s keep it focused on getting your teaching to a higher level of organization and setting up your system to get you going.
+For an informative overview about Evernote check out this article from the Postach.io team: Evernote Blogging and How to Do it Right.
+Here, let’s keep it focused on getting your teaching to a higher level of organization and setting up your system to get you going.

 A simple spreadsheet for each student might look like a viable alternative at first.
 Unfortunately, putting my data in a GoogleDocs spreadsheet would not work for me.
 It doesn’t show up on my older SonyEricsson cell phone, which is not a smart phone in the iPhone/Android sense.
 But my phone is smart enough to let me access my Evernote data over the internet.
 In case you do have an iPhone/Android device, even better for you due to the Evernote app with even more functionality.

 So that’s the killer feature right there, because now I simply can pull out my phone during a lesson and show my student what we’ve already covered and what therefore the next logical topic to study is.
 It always seems to impress the heck out of them and at the same time also shows them that I’m on top of things, organized and do have a plan for them.
 More on the having-a-plan part later in this article.